Finetundra/Tundras-Toasters/Server Quote Book.md

 **FlamingDonut:**

->no i will not discrace my holy silence
+>no i will not disgrace my holy silence

 ***